Check out my new online course offerings!

 Kris Faatz (rhymes with skates) is a fiction writer and musician.
-Her first novel, To Love a Stranger, was a finalist for the 2016 Schaffner Press Music in Literature Award and will be published in May 2017 by Blue Moon Publishers (Toronto, ON).
+Her first novel, To Love a Stranger, was a finalist for the 2016 Schaffner Press Music in Literature Award and was released May 2017 by Blue Moon Publishers (Toronto, ON).

-Kris’s short fiction has appeared or is forthcoming in Kenyon Review Online, Potomac Review, Glassworks, Reed, Bluestem, Luna Station Quarterly, Digging Through the Fat, and Dulcet Quarterly Magazine, among other journals.
-She has been a contributor at the Kenyon Review Writers and Novel Workshops and the Sewanee Writers’ Conference, and will return to the Kenyon Review Writers Workshop in 2017 as the recipient of the Peter Taylor Fellowship.
+Kris’s short fiction has appeared or is forthcoming in Kenyon Review Online, Potomac Review, Glassworks, Reed, Bluestem, Luna Station Quarterly, and Digging Through the Fat, among other journals.
+She has been a contributor at the Kenyon Review Writers and Novel Workshops and the Sewanee Writers’ Conference, and will return to the Kenyon Review Writers Workshop in 2017 as the recipient of a Peter Taylor Fellowship.

 Kris is a no-holds-barred reader with special devotion to Jane Austen, Terry Pratchett, Richard Adams, F. Scott Fitzgerald, John Steinbeck, and Neil Gaiman.
 She loves hiking and exploring the outdoors, especially if it involves lakes, oceans or streams.
 She lives in Maryland with her husband Paul and feline contingent Alafair and Templeton.

 Available starting January 19, 2017: UNRAVELED SOULS, a chapbook of six of my best/favorite short stories.
 Half of all proceeds will support literacy organization 826 National.
 Order your copy here.
 (Currently available for Kindle only.)